Classification of Group Actions Extended to Symplectic Deformation Quantizations: Introduction

-where we denote by $\Ad U$ the map given by $f\mapsto UfU^{-1}$.
+where we denote the map given by $f\mapsto UfU^{-1}$ by $\Ad U$.
 In fact they construct $\delta_\phi\in\Gamma(\mathcal{W})$ such that $U_\phi=e^{\delta_\phi}$.
 Note that since any gauge equivalence is locally given by an inner automorphism \cite{Fp} we find that lifts are more generally of the form given above.
-This will reflect in our definition \ref{extendaction} of extensions of group actions to deformation quantizations.
+This will reflect in our definition \eqref{extendaction} of extensions of group actions to deformation quantizations.

 The paper is structured in the following way.
-First we recall the main constructions and results of the Fedosov construction.
-Then we establish some of the facts presented above.
+In section 2 we recall the main constructions and results of the Fedosov construction.
+Then, in section 3, we establish some of the facts presented above.
 In particular we define what we mean by an extension of an action by symplectomorphisms to the deformation.
-We proceed by giving first an abstract and generally hard to check requirement that needs to be fullfilled in order for a given action to extend.
-Then we give a few more easily verifiable conditions under which extension of the group action is possible \ref{trivialextensions}.
+We proceed, in section 4, by giving first an abstract and generally hard to check requirement that needs to be fulfilled in order for a given action to extend.
+In Proposition \ref{trivialextensions} we give a few more easily verifiable conditions under which extension of the group action is possible.
 However, we also give an example of an action that extends, but does not satisfy these conditions.
-The main part of the paper deals with the classification of such extended group actions however.
+The main part, section 5, of the paper deals with the classification of such extended group actions.
 In this part we define a certain set $\CH^1(\Gamma,\GZ)$ which classifies extensions of the action of $\Gamma$ by symplectomorphisms to the deformation quantization corresponding to the Fedosov connection $\nabla$.
-Lastly we derive certain computational tools (summarized in the diagram \ref{computingsquare}) that allow us to show that this set $\CH^1(\Gamma,\GZ)$ is meaningful in the sense that it allows to be computed in a variety of cases.
+Lastly we derive certain computational tools (summarized in the diagram \eqref{computingsquare}) that allow us to show that this set $\CH^1(\Gamma,\GZ)$ is meaningful in the sense that it allows to be computed in a variety of cases.